veretennikovalexey/ll/Examples of Bash Shell Features.md

 Hello,
 world!</code></pre></div></div>

-As you can see from the example above, the output of each &#x60;echo&#x60; command is printed on separate lines and follows the same sequence in which the commands were specified.
+As you can see from the example above, the output of each <code class="language-plaintext highlighter-rouge">echo</code> command is printed on separate lines and follows the same sequence in which the commands were specified.

 The semicolon metacharacter is useful when you need to run multiple commands sequentially on a single command line.